 This new Wellness Committee was tasked with improving the overall well-being of S&S employees through education, communication and execution.
 Some of the ways the committee plans to achieve this goal is through wellness challenges, seminars and webinars, planned programs and increased communication through a bi-monthly newsletter.
 Continue reading →

 When you have an outdoor tennis unit in April, mother nature forces you indoors quite often for physical education classes.This makes you think outside the box when guiding your students to develop their tennis skills inside a gymnasium.
-At this years SHAPE National Convention, I was introduced to a game called PaddleZlam (@PaddleZlam).
+At last years SHAPE National Convention, I was introduced to a game called PaddleZlam (@PaddleZlam).
 Justin Schleider, a physical education teacher, shared this game within the #physed Voxer group.
 This innovative educator brought a few sets with him for us to play during the SHAPE National Convention and within minutes we were hooked!
 This is such a fun, energetic and active game.
 I could not pass up the opportunity to share this game with others.
 Continue reading →

 Field trips to the pool and pool parties are a big part of summer fun for kids.
 Although we have pool noodles and endless beach balls here at S&S, we wanted to help introduce you to some fun pool activity ideas that ensure everyone at the pool has a good time.
 We’ve even included activities to include children that don’t want to or are not ready to swim yet.